Examples below on

 shows the scale mock-up linkage a hand crank as the input and a simulated

-mirror guidance.
+mirror guidance and 25 times better focus!.
 Conventional Concentrated Solar Power (CSP) power

 plants use up to 350,000 “heliostat” mirrors that reflect sunlight onto a